containers/youki/docs/src/community/governance.md

 ## Roles

-Maintainers are consist of the following roles:
+Maintainers consist of the following roles:

 - Committer (Full maintainership)
     Committers have full write accesses to repos.